 Cape Town City Hall is a historic landmark in Cape Town’s city center dating back to 1905.
-The building, which is mainly used for events by the people of the capital, features classic Edwardian architecture.
+This heritage building in South Africa, which is mainly used for events by the people of the capital, features classic Edwardian architecture.
 It plays a vital role in South African history as it was the site where the late president Nelson Mandela made his first speech after his release from prison.

 Cape Town City Hall

 Website: Cape Town City Hall